Step Back in Time

 DeFuniak Springs Historic District

 A quiet friendly community centered around one of the nation’s only natural perfectly round spring-fed lakes.
 DeFuniak Springs is home to a once-gated campus/resort built during the Victorian era and marketed to the nation as “The Education Resort of the South.”
 The historic grounds of this campus/resort first welcomed visitors to the annual, multi-week Florida Chautauqua Assembly from 1885 to 1927.
 Incredibly, the grounds have changed very little over the years and the charming structures collectively are listed on the National Register of Historic Places.
-Many of the homes built in early years, by visitors to the Florida Chautauqua who moved here from the north, along with businessmen of the time, still stand.
+Many of the homes built in the early years, by visitors to the Florida Chautauqua who moved here from the north, along with businessmen of the time, still stand.
 Historic DeFuniak Springs has a rich and broad history that affected the nation, a small town that did great things, and still continues to do great things today.